-Our SEND Co-ordinator is Jill Matthews, please contact Mrs Jill Matthews (Special Educational Needs Coordinator) at firstname.lastname@example.org
+Our SEND Co-ordinator is Miss Carley Down.
+Please contact Miss Carley Down (Special Educational Needs Coordinator) at firstname.lastname@example.org

 Huncote Primary School follows the local authority principles for inclusion.
 These principles are underpinned by a national framework of statutory laws and guidance, including the Disability Discrimination Act and the Special Educational Needs and Disability Act.